 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Amex-Marriott Transfer Bonus Offer Terms
+Amex Transfer Bonus to Marriott Key Terms

-- Offer valid until October 31, 2022
+- Offer valid until March 21, 2025.

-- Transfers must be made in increments of 1,000 Membership Rewards points
+- Transfers must be made in increments of 1,000 Membership Rewards points.

-Is This Marriott Transfer Bonus Worth It?
+Is This Amex to Marriott Transfer Bonus Worth It?

 This Marriott transfer bonus doesn't provide a compelling opportunity for many travelers.
-Based on recent AwardWallet user redemptions, Marriott Bonvoy points are worth around 1 cents each.
-So, even after the transfer bonus, you're only getting 1.2 cents in value per Membership Rewards point.
-There are a lot of other uses for Membership Rewards points that provide a higher value.
+Based on recent AwardWallet user redemptions, Marriott Bonvoy points are worth around 0.94¢ each.

 Earn Marriott Bonvoy Points Through Credit Card Bonuses

-Other Transfer Bonuses Right Now
+Other Transfer Bonuses Available

 Our Take